 (4) A person who, immediately before transition day, is a senior executive officer (as defined in the Public Sector Management Act 1994 section 3(1)) employed in the Authority is to be taken, on and after transition day, to be a senior executive officer employed in the Department.

-[Section 50 inserted by No. 3 of 2015 s.
+[Section 50 inserted: No. 3 of 2015 s.
 13.]

 51. Preservation of rights